genthaler/ant-maven-plugin-archetype/readme.md

 ## Real Ant-based plugins
 ----------------------
 Some of the integration tests will create actual usable plugins, which perhaps should also go into Central.
+The first integration test is creating a touch-ant-maven-plugin.